wwood/tree2tax/README.md

 PYTHONPATH=$PYTHONPATH:/path/to/tree2tax /path/to/tree2tax/bin/tree2tax -h
 ```

-OTU Naming Convention
+Auto-taxonomy Naming Convention
 -----
 The output taxonomy file names lineages according to the following naming convention.
 It is somewhat involved, and requires some explanation.

 After a clade is defined, to name that clade tree2tax searches up the tree to find the closest named ancestral node (unless the node itself is already named).
 Some examples:
 ```
-o__gHalococcus
+O__gHalococcus
 ```
 An (approximately) order level grouping, where lowest ancestral named node is the genus Halococcus.
+The initial 'O' is capitalised to indicate
+that this is not a true taxonomic level (a suggestion by Dr Donovan Parks).

 ```
-s__gHalobacteriaceae.1
+S__gHalobacteriaceae.1
 ```
 An (approximately) species level grouping, where the lowest ancestral node is the genus Halobacteriaceae.
-The `.1` at the end indicates that >1 species level grouping has this same name, but the grouping above has the largest amount of tips included.
+The `.1` at the end indicates that >1 species level grouping has this same name, but the grouping above has the largest amount of tips (sequences) included: a `.2` would indicate the clade with the second largest number of tips, and so on.

 ```
-c__cHalobacteria.oHalobacteriales
+C__cHalobacteria.oHalobacteriales
 ```
 An approximately class level grouping where the ancestral named node has been annotated as both the class Halobacteria and the order Halobacteriales

 ```
-p__kArchaea.pEuryarchaeota|cMethanomicrobia
+P__kArchaea.pEuryarchaeota|cMethanomicrobia
 ```
 An approximately phylum level grouping where the ancestral named node is Methanomicrobia.
-The `kArchaea.pEuryarchaeota` is included because the higher level parent kingdom grouping is `k__Root`, so the Archaea and Euryarchaeota labels would otherwise be missing.
+The `kArchaea.pEuryarchaeota` is included because the higher level parent kingdom grouping is `K__Root`, so the Archaea and Euryarchaeota labels would otherwise be missing.